 - Owens went home, and the media stalked Owens at his house while he was outside shooting baskets on his driveway.
 With a helicopter flying overhead and dozens of reporters trespassing, Owens decided to make light of the situation, doing the infamous “situps in his driveway.”

 - After a 4-3 start, Owens did an interview with Graham Bensinger.
 McNabb had suffered a bruised sternum in week 1 and a sports hernia injury in week 3.
 Two of the questions Bensinger asked Owens got media attention.
 The first was when Bensinger asked him if he was upset about the Eagles not acknowledging his 100th touchdown reception, to which Owens replied by saying it showed the lack of class that the organization had.
 The second was another instance of #5 and #6; Bensinger asked Owens what he made of the Eagles’ 4-3 start that year, and Owens said that McNabb being injured was a big part of it, and that if McNabb were healthy, their record would probably be better.
 Bensinger then asked Owens, as a follow up question, about ESPN analyst Michael Irvin’s comment that the Eagles would be undefeated with Brett Favre at quarterback.
-Owens said it was a good assessment, that he would agree with it, and went on to praise Favre, in the context of having already said the team’s record would be better if McNabb was healthy.
+Owens said it was a good assessment, that he would agree with it, and went on to praise Favre, in the context of having already said the team’s record would be better if McNabb were healthy.
 He never said one negative word about McNabb.

 - The media’s reinterpretation was fed to McNabb, who took offense, and the Eagles demanded Owens apologize or be suspended.
 Owens apologized to the organization for his remark about not acknowledging his 100th touchdown reception, but refused to apologize to McNabb or speak in front of the team to clear up what he meant.